Subham-0-7/Online_Movie_Booking_Application/README.md

 Step 1
 ----------------
-Download the Project from the drive link.
+Download the Project to your pc.

 Step 2
 ----------------